ulrikstrid/ligo/gitlab-pages/docs/language-basics/sets-lists-touples.md

 Apart from complex data types such as `maps` and `records`, ligo also exposes `sets`, `lists` and `tuples`.

-> ⚠️ Make sure to pick the appropriate data type for your use case, as it carries not only semantical, but also gas related costs.
+> ⚠️ Make sure to pick the appropriate data type for your use case; it carries not only semantic but also gas related costs.

 ## Sets

-Sets are similar to lists, the main difference is that elements of a `set` are supposed to be *unique*.
+Sets are similar to lists.
+The main difference is that elements of a `set` must be *unique*.

 ### Defining a set